Syntax

 Initial positions for the layout algorithms

 Some of the layout algorithms - the Spring and Stress ones, for example - allow you to pass initial vertex positions to be used by the algorithms as starting points.
 The algorithm will continually adjust them to make a better result.
-These initial positions should be supplied as xy pairs, rather than Luxor Points (which NetworkLayout doesn't know about).
+These initial positions should be supplied as xy pairs, rather than Points (which NetworkLayout doesn't know about).

 using Karnak, Graphs, NetworkLayout, Colors